peppymastermind/alx-system_engineering-devops/0x02-shell_redirections/README.md

-8-cwd_state write a script into a file 9-duplicate_last_line duplicate the last line find . -type f -name "*.js" -delete  -  script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders. find . -type d -not -name '.' | wc -l (script that counts the number of directories and sub-directories in the current directory.)
+8-cwd_state write a script into a file 9-duplicate_last_line duplicate the last line find . -type f -name "*.js" -delete  -  script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders. find . -type d -not -name '.' | wc -l (script that counts the number of directories and sub-directories in the current directory.) ls -t1 | head -n 10 (Create a script that displays the 10 newest files in the current directory.)